RubenTheCoder/Shunji-Railways-GitHub/.github/README.md

 - Current version: Not yet released
 - Next release: Version 1.0
   ### Planned features
-  - The basic website structure, like the homepage, contact pages and such.
+  - The basic website structure.
-  - Adds information pages about travelling with us, safety on the platform and ideas for your next trip.
+  - Articles about various subjects of travelling, including safety, usage of the Omni-Card and facilities.
+  - Articles about travel ideas.
+  - A route planner widget to find out which trains you need to use to get to your destination.
-  - Adds a map of the train routes and schedules, and a route planner widget
+  - A page with a map of our train routes.
+  - A gift shop (not functional until interplanetary transport has been established).
+  - A contact page with e-mail function an contact info.